brianstorti/brianstorti.github.io/_posts/2014-07-20-avoiding-the-type-marshalling-trap.md

 ## Conclusion

-As always, this is not the best approach for all the cases, if you have a very small API dealing with simple data structures, or if you have just one client in a very controlled environment, it might not be worthy to have this extra work of building your responses.
+As always, this is not the best approach for all the cases, if you have a very small API dealing with simple data structures, or if you have just one client in a very controlled environment, it might not be worth to have this extra work of building your responses.

 Even in these cases, though, I think it's a nice exercise to think how coupled is your server to your client, and what would be the impact of minimizing this coupling, allowing both server and client to grow and evolve as independently as possible.